Current work

 Berkeley's iconic Telegraph Avenue embodies a rich legacy of political activism that shaped the counterculture of the 1960's.
 From People's Park to civil rights, free speech and the technological revolution, young people imagined the radical social change that gave way to a more inclusive society.
 These histories of collective action are increasingly relevant today.

-A series of street markers and unique icons have been created to support the Telegraph Tour and bring forward Berkeley's intangible cultural heritage.
+Led by the Telegraph Avenue Business Improvement District a series of street markers and unique icons have been created to support the Telegraph Tour and bring forward Berkeley's intangible cultural heritage.

-Art in the Bayview: strategy and scope for cultural investment
+Art in the Bayview: Strategy and scope for cultural investment

-Our team supported SFPUC and SFAC in the preparation of an Arts Master Plan that would outline SFPUC's long-term cultural investment in the Bayview neighborhood.
 The Bayview Arts Master Plan outlines a Bayview-centric public art process, and seeks to enhance a sense of belonging in the community by recognizing the past, empowering the present, and imagining a shared future.
 We planned and facilitated community workshops, analyzed outreach findings, and developed a creative placemaking strategy that connects SFPUC's environmental stewardship mission with cultural values of the Bayview community.

 Resource Recovery Campus Vision

 The planned technological improvements to the Southeast Treatment Plant through the Sewer System Improvement Program, offer opportunities to reimagine public infrastructure in its urban context and relation to the City, and to reenergize existing partnerships with the Bayview community.
-The shared vision is to transform the Southeast Treatment Plant into a state of the art Resource Recovery Campus, a City destination, a proud neighborhood asset, and an attractive workplace.
+The shared vision is to transform the San Francisco Public Utilities Commission Southeast Treatment Plant into a state of the art Resource Recovery Campus, a City destination, a proud neighborhood asset, and an attractive workplace.
 Internal and external stakeholder workshops led to the preparation of a master plan and accompanying design guidelines.
 The resulting framework became a critical tool in the Civic Design Review process for Phase 1 projects, helping set the context for this 20-year implementation program.

 In collaboration with Wess Diptee, Lotus Water, SiteLab, InkëDesign and Mengxi Wu.